MR901/article_downloader/README.md

 - **Error Handling**: Checks for required tools and tokens

 ## Troubleshooting

-### Common Issues

-**"Extraction failed" error**
-- Ensure you're on a Medium article page (URL contains `medium.com`)
-- Medium occasionally changes their layout - the `<article>` element might need selector updates
-- Check browser console for specific errors

-**Images not appearing in PDF**
-- Some Medium images block cross-origin access
-- The extension converts images via canvas with `crossOrigin="anonymous"`
-- Failed images are silently skipped (check Network tab in DevTools)

-**Popup shows but nothing happens**
-- Verify all permissions are granted in `manifest.json`
-- Check popup DevTools console (F12) for JavaScript errors
-- Ensure `downloads` permission is allowed by Firefox

-**Service worker issues**
-- MV3 service workers are minimal - main logic runs in popup and content scripts
-- If issues persist, reload the extension in `about:debugging`

-### Getting Help

 1. **Check the console**: Open popup → Right-click → "Inspect" → Console tab
 2. **Network tab**: Monitor for failed image loads or API calls